 Discussion

-As predicted, countries with higher belief in free will also have higher support for inequality, statistically controlling for related factors.
+As predicted, countries reporting higher belief in free will also express higher support for inequality, even when statistically controlling for related factors.
 However, one limitation of these data is that a country level association between variables does not necessarily indicate that these variables are associated among individuals (Selvin, 1958).
 To test whether individuals with high belief in free will are also more likely to support inequality, we conducted Study 2.

 Study 2

-The purpose of Study 2 was to test whether belief in free will and support for inequality are associated at an individual level.
+Expanding on the country-level analysis of Study 1, the purpose of Study 2 was to test whether belief in free will and support for inequality are associated at an individual level.
 We predicted that, controlling for demographic characteristics (age, gender, income, and political ideology), belief in free will would be associated with greater support for economic inequality.

 Method